joneshf/purcel/README.md

 The standard purcel is very much in line with what a library might look like.
 But, what if we're building an application?
 If nobody is going to consume our purcel, we don't need to put any `modules` together at all.
-We could make a new idea of a purcel that just left that `modules` field off:
+We could make a new idea of a purcel that left that `modules` field off:

 ```Dhall
 { package : Text